jcorona619/Mulithread-PsuedoPrime/README.md

 -------------------------------------------------------------------------------------------------
 	This file defines all the functions located in prog2_1.h.
 The functions are thread-safe so when nodes are inserted/removed, only one thread can access variables and perfrom operations at any given time.
-This is to ensure that multiple threads only acces the critical region one at a time.
+This is to ensure that multiple threads only access the critical region one at a time.
 -------------------------------------------------------------------------------------------------
 prog2_2.c: